What is and where is the N2 Innovation District?

 Who is behind this effort?

-The N2 Corridor project is a private-public collaboration between the Newton-Needham Chamber and its member businesses along with the City of Newton and Town of Needham.
-Our N2 Corridor Task Force includes local entrepreneurs, large and small businesses, educators, marketers, property owners, brokers, non-profit leaders and economic development experts.
+The N2 Innovation District project is a private-public collaboration between the Newton-Needham Chamber and its member businesses along with the City of Newton and Town of Needham.
+Our N2 Innovation District Task Force includes local entrepreneurs, large and small businesses, educators, marketers, property owners, brokers, non-profit leaders and economic development experts.
 Greg Reibman, president of the Chamber, chairs the Task Force.

 What does the Task Force do?